-Below is guidance on frequently asked questions about the complaints process and hearings.
+Below are some frequently asked questions about the NNC complaints process and hearings.

-The following information is for general guidance only.
+The following information is for general guidance.
 If your question not listed here, contact us at firstname.lastname@example.org or 1-844-877-1163.
-We’ll be happy to help you with an answer!
+We’ll be happy to help you with an answer.

 The Complaints Process

 What type of complaints does the National NewsMedia Council consider?

 The Council considers complaints about journalistic standards and ethics related to gathering and reporting a news or opinion article, photo, or editorial cartoon.
 It does not consider complaints about advertising, delivery, subscriptions, or crossword puzzles.
 Any individual or organization may make a complaint about a member print or online news publication.

 Is there a deadline for complaints?